Basel Tattoo 2025

 The event will be accompanied by a mini street-food festival as the whole street that lines the Kaserne will be bustling with beer stands and food tents offering culinary treats to suit everyone’s tastes.
 It’s a great place to gather and indulge before and/or after the shows and to meet the musicians and performers from the shows up close and personal.
 Access to the Tattoo Street is possible without a ticket.

-The Basel Tattoo summer spectacle will also include a fabulous parade through the city streets on July 20 and a children’s day where kids can get some hands-on Tattoo experience from the professionals themselves on July 27.
+The Basel Tattoo summer spectacle will also include a fabulous parade through the city streets on July 12 and a children’s day where kids can get some hands-on Tattoo experience from the professionals themselves on July 19.

-Tickets for the shows at 21:00/21:30 are CHF 59.90-160.00 (half price for children up to age 9).
-The early shows at 17:00 on Saturday, July 20 and 27, are CHF 44.90-140.00, free for kids under age 10, and half price for kids ages 10-16.
-Tickets can be purchased through their online ticket shop, via Ticketcorner, or at the Basel Tattoo Shop at Schneidergasse 27 in Basel.
+Tickets for the evening shows are CHF 89.90-160.00 (half price for children up to age 9).
+The early shows on Saturday, July 12 and 19, are CHF 74.90-140.00, free for kids under age 10, and half price for kids ages 10-16.
+Tickets can be purchased through their online ticket shop or via Ticketcorner.

 To learn more about the origins of the Basel Tattoo, check out our article, "The Basel Tattoo."